philipmk42/protocol-sift-agent/README.md

 - The noise/real classification is rule-based (keyword and account-prefix matching tuned to observed samples).
 It is transparent and auditable, but would need broadened rules for production log diversity.
 - IP and account extraction is regex-based against observed EventData formats; new log sources may require field-mapping adjustments.

 These are documented deliberately — knowing where a detector is weak is part of trustworthy incident response.
+Full self-assessment in [docs/ACCURACY_REPORT.md](docs/ACCURACY_REPORT.md).

 ## Note on execution logs and token usage

 The execution log (`output/execution_log.jsonl`) records each tool invocation with a UTC timestamp, the exact command, return code, and full stdout/stderr — so any finding traces back to the specific tool run that produced it.
 Token-usage figures are intentionally absent: the detection and verification tools are **deterministic Python**, not LLM calls, so they consume no tokens.
 Placing the analytical logic in deterministic, auditable code (rather than in-model reasoning) is a deliberate trust decision — it makes every finding reproducible and independently verifiable, with no model nondeterminism in the evidence path.

 ## License

 MIT — see [LICENSE](LICENSE).